 How much money did we spend per person?

-Per person about 1000 € for two weeks including:
+Per person we spent about 1000 € for two weeks including:

 - arriving by car